saylesss88/nix-book/src/nix/hardening_NixOS.md

 **Run services as unprivileged users**: Wherever possible, configure system services to run with a dedicated user and group, not as root.

-Use NixOS’s fine-grained service options: For example, set systemd sandboxing options (ProtectHome, PrivateTmp, NoNewPrivileges), and use NixOS modules’ user/group settings for daemons.
+**Use NixOS’s fine-grained service options**: For example, set systemd sandboxing options (ProtectHome, PrivateTmp, NoNewPrivileges), and use NixOS modules’ user/group settings for daemons.

-Secure the Boot & Init Process Enable Secure Boot: Use modules like lanzaboote to enforce EFI Secure Boot, ensuring only signed kernels are loaded.
+**Secure the Boot & Init Process Enable Secure Boot**: Use modules like lanzaboote to enforce EFI Secure Boot, ensuring only signed kernels are loaded.

-Encrypt your root and data partitions: Use LUKS+ext4 or btrfs for storage with strong passphrases or keyfiles.
+**Encrypt your root and data partitions**: Use LUKS to encrypt your partitions, some even encrypt their swap.

-Keep the Attack Surface Small Disable unused features and daemons: Comment out or set enable = false; for modules like CUPS, Samba, avahi, etc., if you don’t need printing, filesharing, or zeroconf networking.
+Keep the Attack Surface Small Disable unused features and daemons: Comment out or set `enable = false;` for modules like CUPS, Samba, avahi, etc., if you don’t need printing, filesharing, or zeroconf networking.

 ## Hardening Systemd